-Mary Mahoney was the first African-American woman to study and work as a professionally trained nurse.
+Mary Mahoney was the first Black American woman to study and work as professionally trained nurse.
 She was a hospital worker before entering training and receiving a diploma in 1879 from the nursing school of the New England Hospital for Women and Children.

-Trained nurses were a relatively new institution then, but standards were rigorous, and only four of 18 women who started the course with Mahoney graduated.
-Her high level of performance thwarted racial bias and paved the way for other African-American women to enter the profession.
+Trained nurses were a new institution then, but standards were rigorous, and only four of 18 women who started the course with Mahoney graduated.
+Her high level of performance thwarted racial bias and paved the way for other Black women to enter the profession.

 A longtime advocate of woman suffrage, Mahoney is believed to be one of the first women to register and vote in Boston following passage of the 19th Amendment.
 The Mary Mahoney Award of the American Nurses Association honors significant contributions to race relations.